J-adithya/Chatbot/README.md

 This setup allows for custom fine tuning of the model's responses in the system prompt panel (Make sure to reload the model to affect changes).

 # User Experience and Design Mindmap

--To interact with the chatbot, simply type your message in the input box and press Enter.
+- To interact with the chatbot, simply type your message in the input box and press Enter.
--Use Shift + Enter to enter multiline messages.
+- Use Shift + Enter to enter multiline messages.
--Toggle between light and dark themes using the theme toggle button.
+- Toggle between light and dark themes using the theme toggle button.
--Clear the chat or download the conversation using the provided buttons.
+- Clear the chat or download the conversation using the provided buttons.

+# UI Features
--Modern Design: A clean and modern interface for a smooth user experience.
+- Modern Design: A clean and modern interface for a smooth user experience.
--Responsive Layout: Ensures compatibility across various devices and screen sizes.
+- Responsive Layout: Ensures compatibility across various devices and screen sizes.
--Instant Feedback: Provides immediate responses to user queries, enhancing engagement.
+- Instant Feedback: Provides immediate responses to user queries, enhancing engagement.

 **Project Structure**